broesie/Home-Assistant/Tutorials/Quick Toggles Android/Readme.md

 So my task for Living Lights ON would be like this:

+- Action 1: AutoNotification Tiles:
+ - Tile 2
+ - Command: Toggle=:=living
-- Action 1: AutoNotification Tiles: Tile 2, Command: Toggle=:=living, Icon: Icon choosen from the iconpack, State: Active, Label; Living Lights
+ - Icon: Icon choosen from the iconpack
+ - State: Active
+ - Label: Living Lights
 - Action 2: HTTP Post: http://yourhost:8123/api/services/light/turn_on?api_password=xxxxx
  - inside DATA / File: {"entity_id":"your id of your device"}
  - content type: application/json